bareblends/exercise-ml/README.md

 ### Predicting values:

-Once the data is trained you can run: predict.py <PathToDir> where <PathToDir> is the directory that contains the images toy want to match.
+Once the data is trained you can run: predict.py <PathToDir> where <PathToDir> is the directory that contains the images you want to match.